Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

     > **kind 1:** "Die blauwe!" (cat.
 4) _// Het kind geeft hier aan dat ze een blauwe graffiti tag ziet._\
     > **Kind 1:** "Ik ga naar die blauwe!" (cat.
 4) _// Vervolgens communiceert het kind naar de groep dat zij hiernaartoe navigeert._

-    **Category 4 continued:** Verbal actions that consist of reading out-loud what is on the screen are **not** considered this category (4).
+    **Category 4 continued:** Verbal actions that consist of reading out-loud what is on the screen are **not** considered this category.
 You may find all information on written texts in the [mini-game section](#mini-games) for reference during annotating.
 Consider the following example:

     > **Kind 1:** "Toen ik mijn advies kreeg.
 Lachen."